ianmcburnie/a11y-first-workshop/README.md

 The idea of this project it to run a live-coding session starting with an empty HTML file.
 No web server is required.
 From that starting point the session instructor will progressively build up that page, and several others, introducing many common accessibility principles and techniques along the way.

 * Start
-* Part 1: Page Structure & Static content
+* Part 1: Introduces Structure
-* Part 2: Links
+* Part 2: Introduces Links
-* Part 3: Forms and Validation
+* Part 3: Introduces Forms
-* Part 4: Buttons &amp; Focus management
+* Part 4: Introduces Buttons
-* Part 5: ARIA Widgets
+* Part 5: Introduces ARIA Widgets
+* Part 6: Introduces Data Tables

 The following sections of this README act as a guide to the session instructor.